pravsemilo/rust-notes/doc.rust-lang.org/Rust_By_Example/Types.md

 ## Aliasing
 * The `type` statement can be used to give a new name to an existing type.
 * Types must have `CamelCase` names or compiler will raise a warning.
+	* Exception to this rule are the primitive types.
 ```rust
 // `NanoSecond` is a new name for `u64`.
 type NanoSecond = u64;